anishbanda/matrix_inversion_MLP/README.md

 The goal is to train an MLP to learn the function:
 $f(A) = A^{-1}$
-where A is an $n x n$ invertible matrix.
+where A is an n $x$ n invertible matrix.

 ### 2. Neural Network Architecture